DavidSouther/software_craftsmanship/02_functions_arrays_strings/functions/python.md

 # Functions

-Let's start with this program, that defines a function, a reusable block of code, to draw a box on the terminal:
+Let's start with this program, that defines a function, a reusable block of code, to draw a box in the terminal:

 ```python
 import colors